warroyo/metacontrollers/tmc-controller/README.md

-## IndexedJob
+## TMC Controller

-This is an example CompositeController that's similar to Job, except that each Pod gets assigned a unique index, similar to StatefulSet.
+This is a controller that handles managing TMC resources.

+### Current APIs Supported

+* Namespaces -  full LCM of TMC managed namespaces

 ### Prerequisites